mitwelten/mitwelten.github.io/content/en/interventions/ecosystem/_index.md

             </p>
             <h4 class="mt-3">Data Collection and Methods</h4>
             <p class="justify">
                 The main objective was to determine the number of anonymized individuals at specific locations at different times in order to study their possible influence on the ecosystems.
-Together with the nature conservation commission (Heide Kommission) and the park rangers, we designed a network of <a href="https://github.com/cyberman54/ESP32-Paxcounter" target="_blank">PAX counters</a> that was assembled and maintained by interdisciplinary teams.
+Together with the nature conservation commission (Heide Kommission) and the park rangers, we designed a network of PAX counters (based on: 1.
+ESP32-Paxcounter, <a href="https://github.com/cyberman54/ESP32-Paxcounter" target="_blank">https://github.com/cyberman54/ESP32-Paxcounter</a>) that was assembled and maintained by interdisciplinary teams.
             </p>
             <h4 class="mt-3">Objectives and Findings</h4>
             <p class="justify">